-We use your total household’s assessable income to calculate your rent subsidy and the rent you will pay.
+We use your total household’s assessable income to calculate your rent.

-You will pay rent based on either 25% of your total household's assessable income or the market rent for the property in which you live—whichever is lower.
+You will pay rent based on 25% of your total household's assessable income or your property market rent—whichever is lower.

-The market rent is equal to the rent charged for a similar property in the private rental market.
+The market rent is based on rent charged for a similar private rental property.

-Your rent subsidy is the difference between the rent you pay (based on your household's assessable income) and the market rent for your property.
+Your rent subsidy is the difference between the rent you pay and the market rent for your property.
 We subsidise the difference to make sure your rent is affordable.

-The weekly market rent for your home is $180.
-If the weekly rent you pay (based on your household income) is $100, your weekly household rent subsidy is $80.
+For example: The weekly market rent for your home is $180.
+If the weekly rent you pay for your public housing property is $100, your weekly household rent subsidy is $80.

 Types of income assessed

-- Pensions, benefits and some allowances paid by the Department of Human Services (formerly known as Centrelink) and the Department of Veterans' Affairs
+- Pensions, benefits and some allowances paid by the Department of Human Services (Centrelink) and Department of Veterans' Affairs

 - Family Tax Benefit